Passive Income. Extra cash. Who doesn't dream of owning it?

 What everyone thinks ‘Passive Income’ is:

 “The ability to generate income (regularly), without having to do anything.”

 What ‘Passive Income’ really is:

 “The ability to generate income (regularly), without having to do anything…after building up the right foundation that allows you to transfer the required effort onto a reliable system.”

 You see, passive income doesn't come easy.
-You will need to spend some effort and time to build it up.
+You will need to spend a minimal amount of effort and time to build it up.
 And here's how you can create passive income:

 5 Ways to Creating Investment Income